-Much BCP planning pre-2020 focused on creation of a formal plan (and then sticking it in a drawer).
+Much BCP planning pre-2020 focused on the creation of a formal plan (and then sticking it in a drawer).
 But agility and resiliency mean that competency and culture are more important than the plan, which will never ask enough questions and will start to age the day you write it down.
 The gargantuan effort to create and maintain giant plans is not realistic.
 Or as I like to say:

 Post covidtimes and in order to survive the pancession, the ability for your organization to come up with creative solutions to new problems at speed will be a primary source of business value.

 The graph above is quite the rollercoaster ride.
 Dare I say, unprecedented.
-A significant part of the workforce were asked to work in a new way in less than 24 hours.
+A significant part of the workforce was asked to work in a new way in less than 24 hours.
 Then the explosion of attacks and threats from the cybersphere as the whole nefarious and malicious cast of characters exploited the chaos.